ioanniskousis/youtubevideoplayer/README.md

 # Youtube Video Player page

+An Example Repo for microverse Projects path as a copy of youtube player page.
-A Repo for microverse Projects, it mimics the youtube player page with navbar with icons, a real video and thumbnail sidebar.
+It mimics the youtube player page with navbar with icons, a real video and thumbnail sidebar.

 # Built With
 * HTML5
 * CSS3
+* Font Awsome Icons

 # Live Demo
 [Live Demo Link](https://rawcdn.githack.com/ioanniskousis/youtubevideoplayer/8787db1e4ff9538986e4a558dc06c24fd794775a/index.html)